KateBovkun/rota-slackbot/README.md

 Use quotes as shown in the snippet above to avoid unexpected behavior.

 **Note:** You _can't_ directly remind the `@goalie` _bot_ to do anything.
-For instance, `/remind @goalie #[channel] some message in 5 minutes` will _not_ work because it will try to send a direct message to the _bot user_, not a rotation's _assigned human user_.
+For instance, `/remind @goalie @{usergroup} some message in 5 minutes` will _not_ work because it will try to send a direct message to the _bot user_, not a rotation's _assigned human user_.
 Slack cannot do this, and it will tell you so.
 When using `/remind`, you need to set the reminder _in a channel_.
 Reminders come from Slackbot, and Goalie and Slackbot can't talk to each other.

 ### Scheduling Messages